geoffreylitt/homepage/source/projects/dynamicland.html.md

 Over a couple days in the space, I built some small experiments exploring possibilities for programming in this environment, focused on empowering anybody to modify any program.

-An important disclaimer: most of the work enabling these demos, including the OS, programming model, and hardware setup, and the overall vision, was done by the amazing team at Dynamicland.
+Most of the work enabling these demos, including the OS, programming model, and hardware setup, was done by the amazing team at Dynamicland.
 I was merely exploring in the medium that they created.